-In 2013, the IDB approved a non-educational property tax abatement to 2013, the IDB approved a non-educational property tax abatement to the project for non-educational ad valorem taxes and construction-related transaction taxes.
+In 2013, the IDB approved a non-educational property tax abatement in 2013, IDB approved a non-educational property tax abatement to the project for non-educational ad valorem taxes and construction-related transaction taxes.
 Additionally, the IDB issued a long-term revenue bond or the permanent financing of the costs or the permanent financing of the costs of the project.